Skip to main content

 Programme Structure

-Music and Developmental Psychology: Explore the intricate relationship between music and developmental psychology, delving into the profound impact and significance of music in shaping individuals’ growth, transformation, and continuity throughout their lifetime.
-Uncover the multifaceted ways in which music influences us, examining not only the changes that occur but also the constancy that music provides in navigating the complexities of life.
+Music and Developmental Psychology: exploring the profound impact and significance of music in shaping individuals’ growth, transformation, and continuity throughout their lifetime.

 Music and Performance Psychology: examining different dimensions of theory and practice of performance psychology in identity, health and wellbeing, creativity and communication.